dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/writing_your_project_page.md

 ![An example of a project description.](../images/project_page_2.png)

-Right after creating a project, you can add a project description on the &ldquo;Description&rdquo; page.
+Right after creating a project, you can add a project description on the "Description" page.

 ![The Description page of the project wizard.](../images/project_page_3.png)